eyecuelab/labnotebook/_posts/2015-02-24-ruby-wrapper-for-smarteru-api.md

 ![EyeCue Lab]({{ site.postimage }}smarteru.jpg)

-Just released a Ruby wrapper for the SmarterU API that we have used on one of our Rails projects.
-Allows performing operations within a SmarterU account.
-This library constructs the xml post request with credentials and your json input parameters, makes an API call and returns a json after parsing the xml response.
+I just released a Ruby wrapper for the SmarterU API recently used on an EyeCue Rails project, which allows the performance of operations within a SmarterU account.
+This library constructs the XML post request with credentials and your JSON input parameters, makes an API call and returns a JSON after parsing the XML response.

-SmarterU is online training platform with a bunch of learning management features from e-learning course creator to SCORM compliance to executive dashboards and reporting.
+SmarterU is an online training platform with a bunch of learning management features; from e-learning course creator to SCORM compliance to executive dashboards and reporting.

 <br>
 ### Basic ruby library usage